Your bones are, and they're paying the price.

 ENERGY Pro Detox

-Regarding the fact that it meets 90% of the requirements, it is because the remaining 10% is related to other nutrients that I will tell you about (since they do not have EPD), and so you can take them into account to provide them together.
+Regarding the fact that it meets 90% of the requirements, this is because the remaining 10% is related to other nutrients that I will mention (since it does not contain them in the EPD), so that you can take them into account to provide them together.

-It's important that both you and your therapist understand your micronutritional status so you can decide how much to take correctly.
+It is important that both you and your therapist know your micronutritional status, so that you can determine the correct amount to take.

 Here are some general recommendations for you to keep in mind: